386BSD

-386BSD (also known as "Jolix") is a discontinued Unix operating system based on the Berkeley Software Distribution (BSD).
-It was released in 1992 and ran on PC-compatible computer systems based on the 32-bit Intel 80386 microprocessor.
-386BSD innovations included role-based security, ring buffers, self-ordered configuration and modular kernel design.
+386BSD (also known as "Jolix") is a Unix-like operating system that was developed by couple Lynne and William "Bill" Jolitz.
+Released as free and open source in 1992, it was the first fully operational Unix built to run on IBM PC-compatible systems based on the Intel 80386 ("i386") microprocessor, and the first Unix-like system on affordable home-class hardware to be freely distributed.
+Its innovations included role-based security, ring buffers, self-ordered configuration and modular kernel design.